silvije2/topsee_seetong_onvif_python_motion_detect/README.md

 Script also shows various IPC information like model, firmware version, serial number and so on...

+***WARNING*** If using Topsee/Seetong PC client or mobile apps, keep in mind that communication is unencrypted, and your usernames, passwords and e-mail address are visible on the network

 ## Prerequisites

 You need to install python3-pip, onvif-py3 and suds-passworddigest-py3